-- How well does the proposal align with the selected Museum Grants for African American History and Culture program goal and objective(s)? described in Section A2 of the Notice of Funding Opportunity? - How well has the applicant used relevant data and best practices to describe the need, problem, or challenge to be addressed? - Has the applicant appropriately defined the target group(s) and beneficiaries, as applicable, for this work? - Have the target group and other project stakeholders been involved appropriately in planning the project? - If applicable, are the collections and/or records that are the focus of the project and their current condition described and quantified in enough detail?
+- How well does the proposal align with the selected American Latino Museum Internship and Fellowship Initiative program goal and objective(s)? described in Section A2 of the Notice of Funding Opportunity? - How well has the applicant used relevant data and best practices to describe the need, problem, or challenge to be addressed? - Has the applicant appropriately defined the target group(s) and beneficiaries, as applicable, for this work? - Have the target group and other project stakeholders been involved appropriately in planning the project?